 Baking soda and vinegar have a great chemical reaction and can produce so many fun results.
 Create art with these fun explosions!

-More Science Toddler Activities
+More Science Activities for Toddlers

 With fluffy shaving cream, create colorful rain clouds in a jar!
 Discover how rain clouds can form, and how it rains.